-In our previous applications of the data processing procedure described herein (Yang et al., 2006; Lin et al., 2006b), dispersion measurements are obtained on 12-months of data.
-To estimate uncertainties in these measurements, dispersion is also measured on all sequential 3-month stacks if signal-to-noise (SNR) exceeds some threshold.
-The standard-deviation is computed if a sufficient number of the 3-month stacks exceeds the SNR criterion.
-In the high ambient noise environment of New Zealand, Lin et al. (2006b) required seven of the 3-month stacks to have SNR > 10.
-Yang et al. (2006), working with the lower ambient noise conditions that prevail across most of Europe, were forced to loosen the criterion (four 3-month stacks with SNR > 7).
+In earlier applications of the data processing procedure described herein (Yang et al. 2007; Lin et al. 2007a), dispersion measurements are obtained on 12-months of data.
+To estimate uncertainties in these measurements, we also measure dispersion on all sequential 3-month stacks if SNR exceeds some threshold.
+The standard deviation is computed if a sufficient number of the 3-month stacks exceeds the SNR criterion.
+In the high ambient noise environment of New Zealand, Lin et al. (2007a) required seven of the 3-month stacks to have SNR >10.
+Yang et al. (2007), working with the lower ambient noise conditions that prevail across most of Europe yielded lower SNR values of the resulting cross-correlations.
+They were forced to loosen this criterion (four 3-month stacks with SNR > 7).
 Both studies rejected any measurement for which an uncertainty measurement could not be determined.
-Yang et al. (2006), in particular, rejected many measurements because uncertainty could not be determined even with the loosened criteria.
+Yang et al. (2007), in particular, rejected many measurements because uncertainty could not be determined even with the loosened criteria.
 They argued, therefore, that at least across much of Europe, two years of data would be preferable to one in order to estimate uncertainties and reject far fewer measurements.
-Presumably this would be true on most other continents around the world.
+Presumably this would be true for most other continents around the world.